 Many important meetings took place at the Tavern, and several important guests stayed there.
 Salem’s most famous visitor stayed here in 1791.
 President George Washington, touring the southern battlefields of the Revolutionary War, spent two nights in Salem, attending a service, studying the waterworks system, and speaking to the townspeople.

 The building reflects the special concerns of the residents, such as no front windows on the main level so that activities inside would not be visible from the streets.
 It had a larger lot to accommodate the barns and facilities needed for the visitors.
-This was also the first building by mason Johann Gottlob Krause, who built most of Salem’s largest and most important masonry buildings in the subsequent 20 years.
+This building was also the first built by mason Johann Gottlob Krause, who constructed most of Salem’s largest and most important masonry buildings in the subsequent 20 years.

 The Joiner’s Workshop (J. Blum House), 724 South Main Street

 Built by John Christian Blum, the house served as Salem’s first print shop.
-Having been a tavern keeper with his wife, Maria, for the first five years of their marriage, they built this house and at that time Blum became the local agent for Cape Fear Bank.
-He suffered a catastropic fire of the bank funds that bankrupted him but his family continued to live in the house.
-In addition to local newspapers, in 1828 he began printing the Farmers and Planters Almanac, which is continues today as the local Blum’s Almanac.
-The original building was only a story and a half tall, and was raised to two stories by his sons after J. Blum’s death when they were finally able to repurchase the family homestead.
+Having been a tavern keeper with his wife, Maria, for the first five years of their marriage, they built this house, and at that time Blum became the local agent for Cape Fear Bank.
+He suffered a catastrophic fire of the bank funds that bankrupted him, but his family continued to live in the house.
+In addition to local newspapers, in 1828 he began printing the Farmers and Planters Almanac, which continues today as the local Blum’s Almanac.
+The original building was only a story and a half tall and was raised to two stories by his sons after J. Blum’s death when they were finally able to repurchase the family homestead.

 Shultz Shoemaker Shop, 712 South Main Street

 As Salem grew and prospered, the town’s leadership allowed small buildings to be constructed adjacent to larger private homes as a place of business.